explyt/spring-plugin/README.md

 * **Autocompletion:** Autocomplete bean names and navigate through annotations, linking to relevant classes and files
 * **Simplified Configuration:** Make working with .properties and .yaml files more efficient through our advanced autocomplete and navigation features
 * **Intelligent Code Navigation:** Instantly understand the interconnections within your Spring architecture
-* **Proactive Inspections:** Identify and resolve common issues in your Spring configuration and annotations with smart, insightful checks
+* **Inspections:** Identify and resolve common issues in your Spring configuration and annotations with smart checks
 * **JPQL Support:** Maximize your efficiency in JPQL with syntax highlighting and detailed navigation options
 * **Spring Profiles:** Easily manage and search for Spring profiles within your configuration files